RonnieMak/1701QCA-Assessment2/index.md

 ### Final design concept ###
 *This more fully developed concept should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.*

 So the final concept is to join the first two idea together and design how to build the model car using some simple material.
+In the ultimate product, I will add some more function to the model car such as steering and more lighting effect.
+But for this stage, I would like to have a simple model to test if the concept is up to my design intent.

 ![Image](final.jpg)
 This image shown the final concept of joinning the two inital idea together and the material I am going to use.
 And the location of each element